Welcome to Clarke

 Clarke impacts the lives of children and adults through educational and early childhood programs, hearing services, mainstream services, research, curriculum development and the teachers and professionals trained by Clarke who take their special skills to all parts of the world.

 Over the last two decades, universal newborn hearing screening and advanced technology like cochlear implants have made it possible for deaf and hard of hearing children to learn to listen and talk at earlier ages than ever before.
-In response to a growing need for auditory/oral services for young children, Clarke opened four additional campuses: Boston (1995), Jacksonville (1996), New York (1999) and Philadelphia (2001).
+Clarke has four additional locations in Boston (1995), Jacksonville (1996), New York (1999) and Philadelphia (2001) .

 Clarke continues to evolve to meet the needs of children with hearing loss and their families through new initiatives like our expanded mainstream services.
 Despite the many changes Clarke has seen since its founding, our mission of teaching children to listen, talk and thrive has always remained constant.

 Clarke is a listening and spoken language program, which means that we teach children to listen and speak, rather than use sign language.
-At Clarke, children use cochlear implants and hearing aids to maximize their access to sound, and our specially trained teachers, audiologists and speech language pathologists help them develop listening, literacy and spoken language skills to maximize their learning.
+Children served by Clarke use cochlear implants and hearing aids to maximize their access to sound, and our specially trained teachers, audiologists and speech-language pathologists help them develop listening, literacy and spoken language skills to maximize their learning.
 Our goal is to prepare children to succeed in mainstream classrooms alongside their hearing peers.
-Because of increased newborn hearing screenings and early intervention services, many children who come to Clarke are ready to mainstream as early as kindergarten.
+Because of increased newborn hearing screenings and early intervention services, most children who come to Clarke are ready to mainstream as early as kindergarten.

 There are many different schools of thought about educating children who are deaf and hard of hearing.
 At Clarke, we recognize that there is no single approach that is right for every child.
 We provide parents with the tools they need to understand their child’s hearing loss, make informed choices about educational options and find the path that is right for their family.